drnoble88/odin-recipes/README.md

 # odin-recipes
-This is a project to demostrate the knowledge I have learned about html.
+This is a project to demonstrate the knowledge I have learned about html.